 - Outdoor activities also abound, and travelers can find opportunities for rock climbing, soaking in hot springs in Mahallat and watching hundreds of thousands of birds descend on Qeshm Island, an ecotourism hot spot.

 Flights to Iran land in Tehran and that is most likely where your travel will begin.
 Dubai is one of the major hubs for travel to Iran and routing your travel through Dubai can help you get in to Iran once you arrive.

 You'll have no shortage of options for housing in Iran.
-Many hotels have been instructed by the government to provide exceptional service to tourists, so most likely you'll be greeted with a smile and have no problem checking in to one of the luxurious hotels in Tehran.
+Many hotels have been instructed by the government to provide exceptional service to tourists, so most likely you'll be greeted with a smile.
 For less expensive accommodations, there are guesthouses and hostels sprinkled throughout the city and you should be able to find information about a hostel at the airport or train station.